-Thorpeness Golf Club Hotel joined the Association of James Braid courses in 2014.
+Thorpeness Golf Club joined the Association of James Braid courses in 2014

-Thorpeness Hotel and Golf Club was designed by five-time Open Champion James Braid in 1922.
+Thorpeness Golf Club & Hotel was designed by five-time Open Champion James Braid in 1922.

 At that time, Braid (6 February 1870 – 27 November 1950) was at the height of his powers as a golf course architect and creating a legacy of more than 200 golf courses designed across the length and breadth of the British Isles.

 Braid was born in Earlsferry, in the East Neuk of Fife, just a few miles from St Andrews “The Home of Golf,” and he spent his early years honing his game on the links at Elie Golf Club.